grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### ready to embark)

 [//]: # (Lunch time: day 1, run to Stilt City)
-With food aboard, Hemi found Captain Percy in the sonar compartment around midday and reported that all the various umbilicals had been withdrawn, and the _Prospect_ was ready to swim under its own power again.
+With food aboard, Hemi found Percy in the sonar compartment around midday and reported that all the various umbilicals had been withdrawn, and the _Prospect_ was ready to swim under its own power again.
 They could expect to be ready to embark from the depot sometime that day.

 "I do not know if you have any business left to take care of up on the exchange floor or anything," said Hemi, "but the cargo is loaded, all the critical supplies are aboard, Chips says the engines are running cleanly enough, and the boat is more or less repaired."